FAForever/wiki-pages/AI-Modding.md

 If you start a game, and make changes to your code while the game is running, use Ctrl+F10 to restart a game quickly, reflecting any changes you’ve just made to the code.

-You can also use command line switches to change some settings: https://wiki.faforever.com/index.php?title=Command_Line_Switches
+You can also use command line switches to change some settings [here](https://wiki.faforever.com/en/Command-Line-Switches)

 With thanks to Uveso and Dragun101, you can enable offline logs using a command switch, which will create a text file of the log that you can access even after closing down the game.
 I’d therefore recommend this, since if you run into a hard game crash this at least gives you something to go on to figure out whats causing it.